SeneGambiaTravel Directory

 Dakar is one of Africa's great cities — a Cap-Vert peninsula crammed with music, food, art and the most cosmopolitan scene in West Africa.

-Dakar sprawls across the western tip of the Cap-Vert peninsula, the westernmost point of mainland Africa.
-It's a city of two faces: the colonial-era core around Place de l'Indépendance and Plateau, and the chaotic, vibrant outer neighbourhoods like Médina, Yoff and Ouakam.
+Dakar spreads across the Cap-Vert peninsula, the westernmost point of mainland Africa.
+Two cities, really: the colonial core around Place de l'Indépendance and Plateau, and the louder, faster neighbourhoods further out — Médina, Yoff, Ouakam.

 Île de Gorée

-The UNESCO-listed island sits 20 minutes by ferry from the port.
-The Maison des Esclaves is a sobering memorial; the rest of the island — colourful colonial buildings, small beach, clifftop fort — is best explored slowly on foot.
+The UNESCO-listed island is a 20-minute ferry from the port.
+The Maison des Esclaves is a sobering stop; the rest — faded colonial houses, a small beach, a clifftop fort — rewards an unhurried wander on foot.

 Where to eat